Koh-Do Zen Incense - A complex blend offering a rich, dark and spicy fragrance

 These Zen incense sticks come from Baieido and are from their Tokusen Kobunboku incense stick range.
-These contain premium Vietnamese Aloeswood, blended with Chinese Herbs and Spices.
+They are based on Vietnamese Aloeswood, blended with Chinese Herbs and Spices - which makes for a fragrance which is rich, dark, spicy and complex.

 'Tokusen' means Premium and 'Kobunboku' is an expression of Plum Tree blossom.
 This flower is well known as "The flower of peace" from ancient China.